peterhinch/micropython_eeprom/eeprom/i2c/I2C.md

  is `2**block_size` so is 512 bytes by default.
  5. `addr` override base address for first chip
  6. `max_chips_count` override max_chips_count
+ 7. `page_size=7` The binary logarithm of the page size of the EEPROMs, i.e., the page size in bytes is `2 ** page_size`.
+The page size may vary between chips from different manufacturers even for the same storage size.
+Note that specifying a too large value will most likely lead to data corruption in write operations.
+Look up the correct value for your setup in the chip's datasheet.

  With `addr` and `max_chips_count` override, it's possible to make multiple configuration